matrix-org/matrix-spec-proposals/proposals/3943-heroes-in-partial-send-join-response.md

 ## Alternatives

 - Have the resident server compute a dummy room name and express this as a new field in the `/send\_join` response.
-This is hard to internationalise and complicates the data model for minimal gain.a
+This is hard to internationalise and complicates the data model for minimal gain.
 - Require clients to use the room ID or alias which initiated the join as a room displayname.
   - What if the join was actioned by a different client device, or by the server directly?
 - Change the spec's display name rules to fallback to the room ID if there are no membership events available.